Teddy34/gatsby-blog/blog/getting_better_at_unit_testing/index.md

 Furthermore, engaging in thoughtful test design might lead to a realization that the actual code implementation can be significantly simplified.
 This iterative process of refining test design and code implementation can bring about both improved test efficiency and a more streamlined codebase.

-That impact of the test on the actual implementation marks a good transition from cost to value.
+The impact of the test on the actual implementation marks a good transition from cost to value.

 # Improving the value of unit tests